wnanbei/direwolf/docs/quick_start.md

 sidebar_link: true
 ---

+{:toc #markdown-toc}

 First of all, you can import `direwolf` like this for later use.
 This is just a recommended usage.

-* 目录
-{:toc #markdown-toc}

 ```go
 import (